SadikCihanAyaz/sadikcihanayaz.github.io/javascript/jsFundamentals/jsf1.md

 <br><br> <br><br>

 <h2>Question 3</h2>
-<p>Why might developers use comments inside the <code>&lt;script&gt;</code> tag in older JavaScript code, and is this practice relevant in modern web development?</p>
+<p>Historically, why did some developers wrap their JavaScript code with HTML-style comments (e.g., <code>&lt;!-- --&gt;</code>) inside the <code>&lt;script&gt;</code> tag?
+Is this approach still prevalent in today's web development?</p>

 <h2>Answer 3</h2>
-<p>In ancient times, developers used comments inside the <code>&lt;script&gt;</code> tag to hide JavaScript code from old browsers that couldn't process the <code>&lt;script&gt;</code> tag correctly.
-An example of this technique would look like:</p>
+<p>In the early stages of web development, some browsers did not recognize or properly handle the <code>&lt;script&gt;</code> tag.
+To prevent these browsers from displaying raw JavaScript code to users, developers would wrap their code within HTML comments inside the <code>&lt;script&gt;</code> tag.
+Here's an example of this practice:</p>

 <pre>
 &lt;script type="text/javascript"&gt;&lt;!--
-    // JavaScript code here...
+    // Actual JavaScript code...
 //--&gt;&lt;/script&gt;
 </pre>

-<p>This trick was used to prevent older browsers from displaying the JavaScript code as plain text on the page.
-However, with the advancement in browser technology, especially in the past 15 years, this practice has become outdated.
-Modern browsers can process the <code>&lt;script&gt;</code> tag correctly without any need for such comments.
-Thus, if you come across this type of comment in a script, it can be an indication of really old code, and it's not a practice used in modern JavaScript development.</p>
+<p>These comments ensured that older browsers, which didn't understand the <code>&lt;script&gt;</code> tag, would treat the JavaScript code as an HTML comment, thereby hiding it from view.
+With advancements in browser technology and the wide adoption of modern web standards, this technique has become obsolete.
+Nowadays, all popular browsers handle the <code>&lt;script&gt;</code> tag correctly, making such commenting unnecessary.
+Therefore, if you encounter such comments in JavaScript today, it's likely a sign of outdated code practices, and it's no longer a standard approach in contemporary web development.</p>